revaturelabs/201005-reston-bigdata/docs/tech/kafka-samples/Readme.md

 2. **Open directory in Intellij**

 Don't open from the top-level 201005-reston-bigdata repo, open from the directory you want to run (eg. /kafka-consumer-scala-sample).

 If you have the memory, open all 3 examples in 3 separate intellij windows.

 3. **Edit config files**

 Each directory has a configuration sample file in the `/src/main/resources` directory.

 Copy or rename the file to `aws-settings.conf`.

-Paste in your urls for servers 1..3 and topic names.
-This configuration style, **along** with a `.gitignore` that ignores this configuration file is a good way to handle API keys.
+Paste in your urls forservers 1..3 and topic names.

+Using config/configFactory, **along** with a `.gitignore` hiding your secrets, is a good way to handle API keys.

 I included .gitignore files in each directory to specifically ignore `aws-settings.conf`.

 The local directory's .gitignore will ignore the top-level 201005-reston-bigdata/ directories .gitignore, and any global .gitignore you might have (if you setup one in your .gitconfig).

 4. **Run**